chrxr/ibooks-kf8-textmag/README.md

 If you run into any serious issues let me know.

   * File for conversion must be placed in /files folder
-  * Output place in /repubbed folder
+  * Output is placed in /repubbed folder
   * Sample file is included in repository

 Usage: Navigate to 'script' folder in the command line, then type "python ibooks_kf8.py"